Genetic history of North Africa: E1b1b1b (Haplogroup E-M81); formerly E3b1b, E3b2

-The findings of this latter study contradict a more thorough analysis Y-chromosome analysis of the Iberian peninsula according to which haplogroup E1b1b1b surpasses frequencies of 10 percent in Southern Spain and southern Portugal.
+The findings of this latter study contradict a more thorough analysis Y-chromosome analysis of the Iberian peninsula according to which haplogroup E1b1b1b surpasses frequencies of 10 per cent in Southern Spain and southern Portugal.
 The study points only to a very limited influence from Northern Africa and West Asia in Iberia, both in historic and prehistoric times.
-The absence of microsatellite variation suggests a very recent arrival from North Africa consistent with historical exchanges across the Mediterranean during the period of Islamic expansion, namely of Berber populations.
-However, a study restricted to Portugal, concerning Y-chromosome lineages, revealed that "The mtDNA and Y-DNA data indicate that the presence of Berber related peoples in that region dates very clearly prior to the Moorish expansion in 711 AD, so it's potentially not recent there.
-The data indicated that male Berbers, unlike recent sub-Saharan immigrants, constituted long-lasting and continuous communities in the country.

 A wide-ranging study (published 2007) using 6,501 unrelated Y-chromosome samples from 81 populations found that: "Considering both these E-M78 sub-haplogroups (E-V12, E-V22, E-V65) and the E-M81 haplogroup, the contribution of Northern African lineages to the entire male gene pool of Iberia (barring Pasiegos), continental Italy and Sicily can be estimated as 5.6 percent, 3.6 percent and 6.6 percent, respectively."
 It has also been argued that the European distribution of E-M78 and its sub-clades is compatible with the Neolithic demic diffusion of agriculture, but also possibly partly from at least, the Mesolithic.
 For example, Battaglia, Fornarino, Al-Zahery & Olivieri (2008) estimated that E-M78 (called E1b1b1a1 in that paper) has been in Europe longer than 10,000 years.
 In support of this theory, human remains excavated in a Spanish funeral cave dating from approximately 7,000 years ago were shown to be in this haplogroup.
-More recently, two E-M78 have been found in the Neolithic Sopot and Lengyel cultures from the same period, which seems supported by the most recent studies (including autosomal research).
+More recently, two E-M78 have been found in the Neolithic Sopot and Lengyel cultures from the same period in Poland, which seems supported by the most recent studies (including autosomal research).

 A very recent study about Sicily by Gaetano et al. 2008 found that "The Hg E3b1b-M81, widely diffused in northwestern African populations, is estimated to contribute to the Sicilian gene pool at a rate of 6 percent."

-According to the most recent and thorough study about Iberia by Adams et al. 2008 that analysed 1,140 unrelated Y-chromosome samples in Iberia, a limited contribution of northern African lineages to the entire male gene pool of Iberia was found : "mean North African admixture is just 10.6 percent, with wide geographical variation, ranging from zero in Gascony to 21.7 percent in Northwest Castile".
+According to the most recent and thorough study about Iberia by Adams et al. 2008 that analysed 1,140 unrelated Y-chromosome samples in Iberia, a limited contribution of northern African lineages to the entire male gene pool of Iberia was found: "mean North African admixture is just 10.6 percent, with wide geographical variation, ranging from zero in Gascony to 21.7 percent in Northwest Castile".